albertqi/partition/README.md

 Our overall runtime for the algorithm is just the sum of the runtimes for these steps.
 As a result, the runtime for the algorithm is $O(nb)+O(nb)+O(nb)+O(nb)+O(n\log b)+O(\log b)+O(1)+O(b)+O(n)=O(nb)$ by asymptotic theory.

+Furthermore, we know that our algorithm is correct because of the following:

 ## 3. Karmarkar-Karp Algorithm

 Assuming that the values in $A$ are small enough such that arithmetic operations take one step, the Karmarkar-Karp algorithm can be implemented in $O(n\log n)$ steps.